Warped Hypertime Representations for Long-term Autonomy of Mobile Robots: Related work

 Unlike the work of Ramos et al.~\cite{ramos2016hilbert}, which is aimed primarily at modelling the spatial structure, and~\cite{kucner2017enabling}, which aims to make short-term predictions of the motion of people, our aim is to create universal, spatial-temporal models capable of long-term predictions of various phenomena.
-Inspired by the ability of the continuous models~\cite{ramos2016hilbert,kucner2017enabling} to represent spatio-temporal phenomena and the predictive power of spectral representations~\cite{fremen}, we propose a novel method which allows to introduce the notion of time into state-of-the-art spatial models used in mobile robotics.
-Unlike our previous work~\cite{fremen}, which treats environmental states as independent despite their spatial proximity and is applicable to binary states only, the proposed method can be applied to continuous, multi-dimensional representations, e.g. object positions, movements of people, gas concentration, etc. Moreover, the method explicitly represents and predicts not only the value of a given state, but also its probabilistic distribution at a particular time and location, which can be useful for task scheduling and planning.
+Inspired by the ability of the continuous models~\cite{ramos2016hilbert,kucner2017enabling} to represent spatio-temporal phenomena and the predictive power of spectral representations~\cite{fremen}, we propose a novel method which allows to introduce the notion of time into state-of-the-art spatial models used in mobile robotics. \revb{Unlike methods, that perform predictions based on recent observations, our method can accurately predict the environment states using observations gathered days to months before the prediction.
+As demonstrated in~\cite{17}, the predictive accuracy of FreMEn and hypertime exceeds popular, state-of-the-art methods like facebook's Prophet.
+Moreover, the STRANDS project~\cite{hawes2016strands} showed that the predictions provided have a positive impact on the efficiency of mobile robot operation in long-term scenarios. }

-\section{Method}
+\section{\revb{Method}}